 Listening is the most important part of any conversations.
 If you listen well, you understand what is being said, engage with the questioner, see things from a different perspective, and then respond with intelligence.
 This is probably the easiest way to gain extra EI points.
 If you can listen well, it would say a lot about you.

 Another way of showing that you are listening properly is to ask questions.
 Counter questions too.
-If you the tiniest bit inquisitive, you will always be able to understand your interviewer and ask a question in return.
+If you the tiniest bit attentive, you will always be able to understand your interviewer and ask a question in return.
 This shows you are thinking while listening and possess an active mind.

 No man is a lone achiever.
 If you have achieved success, won awards, you can always show how your entire team including your peers and seniors helped you achieve it.
 This shows your sense of belonging, your orientation towards working as a unit and your attribute of sharing credit.

-4. Be expressive
+4. Be Expressive

 An interview is between people; human beings.
 And human beings express emotions.
 It is always good to smile or show excitement.
 When talking about something that got you great results, it is always great to show enthusiasm.
 But ensure your emotions are not forced.
 It is never a good idea to come across as someone who is not their true self.
 At the same time, try to be positive.
 As I said in point #3, avoid a stage where your anger or negative emotion becomes your downfall.

-6. Be authentic
+6. Be Real.
+Be You!